Cello Concerto (Dvořák)

-The Cello Concerto in B minor, Op.
-104, B. 191, is the last solo concerto by Antonín Dvořák.
+Antonín Dvořák's Cello Concerto in B minor, Op.
+104, B. 191, is his last solo concerto.
 It was written in 1894 for his friend, the cellist Hanuš Wihan, but was premiered in London on March 19, 1896, by the English cellist Leo Stern.

 Structure

 The piece is scored for a full romantic orchestra (with the exception of a fourth horn), containing two flutes (second doubling piccolo), two oboes, two clarinets, two bassoons, three horns, two trumpets, three trombones, tuba, timpani, triangle (last movement only), and strings, and is in the standard three-movement concerto format: